Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
+* 06/30/2021.
+One paper was accepted to **IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)**.
 * 06/14/2021.
 One paper was accepted to **IEEE International Ultrasonics Symposium (IUS) 2021**.
 * 06/10/2021.
 Invited as an Associate Editor for [International Robotics & Automation Journal](https://medcraveonline.com/IRATJ/).
 * 05/17/2021.
 One paper was accepted to **PAMI**.